What Are The IRS Crypto Wash Sale Rules?

 What is a wash sale in crypto?

-A wash sale is when an investor sells an asset at a loss and later repurchases the same kind of asset - or a substantially similar asset.
+A wash sale is when an investor sells an asset at a loss and later repurchases the same kind, or substantially similar, asset.

-This is very easily exploited, so the IRS has put in stringent rules to try and stop investors from creating artificial losses through a wash sale.
-This is a rule that generally stops investors from claiming a capital loss from capital assets that were sold and repurchased in a short period of time.
+As you can probably imagine, this is easily exploited, which is why the IRS has put in stringent rules to try stop investors from creating artificial losses through a wash sale.

 How does the wash sale rule work?